islco/sudo/source/_posts/2017-06-20-adding-an-export-button-using-django-csv-exporter.md

 ```

 ## Steps to Adding an Export to Page Using Django CSV Exporter
+Here are the steps needed to an
-## Step 1 - Adding the View
+### Step 1 - Adding the View
-First you will need to update imports so you have the following packages:
+First, you will need to update imports so you have the following packages:

 ```python
 from csv_exporter import export, send_email_to_user
 import django_rq as django_rq
 from django.http import JsonResponse
 ```
-You will also need to create a new view for exporting and pass in the item you are trying to export as a query or queryset.
+You will also need to create a new view and pass in the query or queryset.
 Here is the code I used:

 ```python
 class TransactionExport(BaseTransactionList):